zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 The response includes a status code and a response body.

 **Response body**
 The request content is the serialized SdsType.
-It is recommended that you use JSON.
+OSIsoft recommends that you use JSON.

 Example Response body: